-Missile boast puts North Korea threat on Trump's front burner
+Facing growing North Korea nuke threat, Trump vows: 'It won't happen!'

 - Pyongyang's new boast about an ICBM that could hit the US is particularly troubling

-Washington (CNN)North Korean leader Kim Jong-un has put the world on notice that he aims to present US President-elect Donald Trump with his first international crisis.
+Trump quickly followed that up with a charge that China was doing nothing to help the US cope with the rogue nation.

+"China has been taking out massive amounts of money & wealth from the U.S. in totally one-sided trade, but won't help with North Korea.
+Nice!"
+Trump wrote.

-The autocratic 32-year-old leader declared in a televised New Year's Day speech that his military is on the brink of testing its first intercontinental ballistic missile: a rocket that can be equipped with nuclear weapons and is powerful enough to reach any part of the US.
+The President-elect launched his verbal missiles after the autocratic 32-year-old North Korean leader declared in a televised New Year's Day speech that his military is on the brink of testing its first intercontinental ballistic missile: a rocket that can be equipped with nuclear weapons and is powerful enough to reach any part of the US.

+A spokesman for the Chinese Foreign Ministry responded Tuesday to Trump, saying, "China's efforts in resolving the North Korea nuclear issue have been obvious to all.
+Our contribution has been widely recognized by the international community.
+As the host of the six-nation talks, our efforts and achievements have been clear to all."

+Jeffrey Lewis, director of the East Asia Nonproliferation Program (EANP) said Trump's tweets were "foolish, but probably harmless."

 While US officials and military experts doubt many of Kim's boasts, Trump may very well have to deal with an ICBM test and confront the danger Pyongyang poses to international stability.